mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## Internal parameters
 Internal parameters are hard-coded in the library as enumerations and none of them have setters or getters associated.
 The waiting for next connection attempt is in non-blocking mode.
 However, waiting on IoT platform connection `timeout is cca 5 seconds` in either case.

-* **Publishing period** (12 s): It is a default time period for publishing data to IoT platform.
+* **Publishing period** (`12 seconds`): It is a default time period for publishing data to IoT platform.
 Real publishing period is associated with corresponding setter and getter.
 * **1st stage time period of waiting for next connection attempt** (`5 seconds`): It is a time period during which the system is waiting for next attempt to connect to IoT platform at this stage of connection process.
 The real time period between failed connection attempts is increased by the IoT platform timeout, so that the real time period amont attempts is cca `10 seconds`.
 * **2nd stage time period of waiting for next connection attempt** (`1 minute`): It is a time period during which the system is waiting for next attempt to connect to IoT platform at this stage of connection process.
 The real time period among failed connection attempts is increased by the IoT platform timeout, so that the real time period amont attempts is cca `65 seconds`.
 * **3rd stage time period of waiting for next connection attempt** (`5 minutes`): It is a time period during which the system is waiting for next attempt to connect to IoT platform at this stage of connection process.
 The real time period among failed connection attempts is increased by the IoT platform timeout, so that the real time period amont attempts is cca `305 seconds`.